 The Town's budgets are adopted as required by the North Carolina General Statutes.
-An annual budget is adopted for the General Fund and the Enterprise Funds.
-All annual appropriations lapse at the fiscalyear end.
+An annual budget is adopted for the General Fund, the Special Revenue Funds, and the Enterprise Funds.
+All annual appropriations lapse at the fiscal-year end.
 All budgets are prepared using the modified accrual basis of accounting.
 Expenditures may not legally exceed appropriations at the functional level for all annually budgeted funds and at the project level for the multi-year fund.
-Amendments are required for any revisions that alter total expenditures of any fund or that change functional appropriations.
-The Town Manager has the authority to amend appropriations within departments.
-All other amendments must be approved by the governing board.
+Amendments are required for any revisions that affect total expenditures of any fund or that change functional appropriations by more than \$2,500.
+All amendments must be approved by the governing board and must be adopted by July 1 of the fiscal year or the governing board must adopt an interim budget that covers that time until the annual ordinance can be adopted.